Stormwater Utility Frequently Asked Questions

 The Utility is expected to generate approximately between $200,000 and $225,000 annually depending on number of properties at given time and credits issued.

-What control and accountability is being set up?
+What controls and accountability are being set up?

 The Stormwater Utility will have a governing body created to oversee policies and approve capital priorities and projects, similar to a Water & Light Commission.
 The City will not require new staff to manage the Stormwater Utility; those duties will be allocated to current staff.